"Bentonville was home before it was a battlefield."

 Alternatives and Solutions

-To include the history of the people of color of African and Native American descent that once lived on the Cole Plantation and other neighboring plantations, and to create an economic opportunity for Johnston County and Bentonville, the RGJ team proposes to expand eastern North Carolina’s presence in the heritage-based tourism industry to include a heritage center and heritage trail connecting these plantations and providing a place dedicated to preserving the stories and artifacts of the folks of color whose ancestors once lived, worked, and humanized plantation life in North Carolina.
+To include the history of the people of color of African and Native American descent that once lived on the Cole Plantation and other neighboring plantations, and to create an economic opportunity for Johnston County and Bentonville, the RGJ team proposes to expand eastern North Carolina’s presence in the heritage-based tourism industry to include a heritage center and heritage trail connecting these plantations and providing a place dedicated to preserving the stories and artifacts of the families whose ancestors once lived, worked, and humanized plantation life in North Carolina.

 Our work begins with the Cole Plantation at the Bentonville Battlefield, the descendants of the Cole family, both black and white, and the people whose relationship to the plantation was by marriage or ownership.
 The will of Abraham "Abram" Cole, a mulatto born in 1836, reveals property adjoining the Harper House, the main attraction at the Bentonville Battlefield.
 The house of Abram's mulatto brother, Levin Cole, born in 1830, is described by Todd Johnson in The Early Architecture of Johnston County as the first house owned by a former slave.
 Their brother, Hinton Cole is the great grandfather of jazz pianist, Thelonious Monk.
 Other records reveal the ancestors of Nat King Cole living at Bentonville before moving on to Georgia.
 Pura Fe, a Tuscarora musician and singer also descends from the Cole family line.
 DNA records from Ancestry.com and MyFamilyTreeDNA reveal a wealth of descendants, both black and white, that would bring more heritage travelers to Bentonville and eastern North Carolina seeking information about families of color, and mixed heritage that lived in North Carolina before, during, and after the Civil War.
 Bentonville, like many small towns and communities, has its own unique story to tell.